Robert A. Magnanini

-He has prosecuted numerous RICO actions and defended corporations and individuals in securities fraud class actions.
-He has litigated a large variety of commercial matters including professional malpractice, institutional asset recovery, banking issues, minority shareholder actions, construction and commercial real estate actions and intellectual property matters for companies such as AOL, AT&T, Donaldson, Lufkin & Jenrette (now CSFB), DuPont, Foodtown, Ford Motor Company, Lucent, MobileMedia, Sears, Siemens Microelectronics, Tosco Corporation, Vivendi and Zenith.
+He has prosecuted RICO and fraud actions and defended corporations and individuals in securities fraud class actions.
+He has litigated a large variety of commercial matters including institutional asset recovery, banking issues, minority shareholder actions, construction and commercial real estate actions and intellectual property matters for companies such as AOL, AT&T, Donaldson, Lufkin & Jenrette (now CSFB), DuPont, Foodtown, Ford Motor Company, Lucent, MobileMedia, Sears, Siemens Microelectronics, Tosco Corporation, Vivendi and Zenith.
 His work in the environmental area has focused primarily on defending and prosecuting federal and state cost recovery actions, regulatory and enforcement actions and corporate successor liability and dissolution issues for companies such as Atlantic Express, Baker & Taylor, International Paper Company, International Truck and Engine, Monsanto, Sears and Solutia.
-He has prosecuted and defended a variety of product liability actions involving toxic tort, personal injury and property damage claims for companies such as AT&T, International Paper Company, Monsanto, Sears and Rubbermaid.
+He has defended a variety of product liability actions involving toxic tort, personal injury and property damage claims for companies such as AT&T, International Paper Company, Monsanto, Sears and Rubbermaid.